bosr/coreos-vagrant/demo.md

 Where are the configuration files?
 The `systemd` config files are located as usual in `/run/systemd/system` and `/etc/systemd/system`

 The guys at CoreOS use `cloud-init`.
-The config files are
+The config files are in `/usr/share/oem/cloud-config.yml`, and there are good docs that explain the [`cloud-init` mechanism and config files for CoreOS](https://coreos.com/os/docs/latest/cloud-config.html).

 Ping each other